- Application Process and Required Documents

 Students will be enrolled through FDA’s Summer Volunteer Student Program, an unpaid position.
 District of Columbia Public Schools students have the opportunity for compensation through the DCPS Career Initiatives Summer Internship Program.

-All required documents listed below must be filled out and signed by the student and/or parent/guardian where indicated and sent as attachments by email to FDAOncology@fda.hhs.gov by April 15.
-Do not send links to cloud sharing platforms such as Google documents.
+All required documents listed below must be filled out and signed by the student and/or parent/guardian where indicated and sent as attachments by email to FDAOncology@fda.hhs.gov by April 19.

 - One-page Personal Statement describing why the student would like to participate in the program and how they became interested in oncology or drug development.

-- Student resume or CV containing at least the student’s date of birth, U.S. citizenship status, name of high school, GPA, and an email address and phone number.
+- Student resume or CV containing at least the student’s date of birth, U.S. citizenship status, name of high school, GPA, email address, home address, and phone number.

 - Student Volunteer Program Agreement